sfu-bigdata/wakeword-data-collector/README.md

 Alternatively, use `sudo pulseaudio --load=module-native-protocol-tcp --exit-idle-time=-1 --daemon --system -v` to start pulseaudio instead of `brew services start pulseaudio`

-To play sounds from the docker container, create an environemnt file `mac.env` with the following variables.
+To play sounds from the docker container, create an environment file `mac.env` with the following variables.

-Copy/paste the following commands into a shell terminal to creata a file `mac.env` in the current directory.
+Copy/paste the following commands into a shell terminal to create a file `mac.env` in the current directory.
 ```bash
 cat > mac.env << EOF
 export PULSE_SERVER=host.docker.internal